 Key Features of the Penn Slammer IV

 The point of this Penn Slammer IV review is to help you understand the features of this saltwater reel and how they impact your fishing.
-While this reel has a lot of flashy and interesting components, they’re all useless if you don’t know how to apply them.
+While this reel has a lot of flashy and exciting components, they’re all useless if you don’t know how to apply them.

-Full Metal Body and Sideplate
+Full Metal Body and sideplate

 CNC Gearing